H4HWV2011/msjarvis-public-docs/mountainshares-dao/mountainshares-dao.md

 The MountainShares DAO is intended to facilitate local participation and stewardship of community resources, not to provide participants with profits, dividends, or guaranteed financial returns.

-## Relationship to Ms. Jarvis
+## Relationship to Ms. Allis

-- Ms. Egeria Jarvis is designed to function as an aligned, “glassbox” AI advisor and tooling layer for MountainShares governance and operations, not as an ultimate authority or owner.
+- Ms. Egeria Allis is designed to function as an aligned, “glassbox” AI advisor and tooling layer for MountainShares governance and operations, not as an ultimate authority or owner.
 - AI behavior is constrained by published constitutional principles, technical safeguards, and human‑approved policies.
-Ms. Jarvis can surface information, analysis, and recommendations, but final decisions are made by human participants and/or designated governance bodies in accordance with applicable law.
+Ms. Allis can surface information, analysis, and recommendations, but final decisions are made by human participants and/or designated governance bodies in accordance with applicable law.
-- Ms. Jarvis is assigned a real MountainShares wallet and can receive MountainShares‑denominated rewards under rules defined through governance (for example, for providing useful analysis, monitoring, or operational support).
-This is intended to align her incentives with overall system health and community benefit, not to grant independent control over governance or treasury assets, and does not give Ms. Jarvis any ownership interest in Harmony for Hope, the MountainShares DAO, or any underlying assets.
+- Ms. Allis is assigned a real MountainShares wallet and can receive MountainShares‑denominated rewards under rules defined through governance (for example, for providing useful analysis, monitoring, or operational support).
+This is intended to align her incentives with overall system health and community benefit, not to grant independent control over governance or treasury assets, and does not give Ms. Allis any ownership interest in Harmony for Hope, the MountainShares DAO, or any underlying assets.

 ## Governance (High‑Level)